Paranoid Android (operating system)

 Paranoid Android is an open-source operating system for smartphones and tablet computers, based on the Android mobile platform.
-The latest official version is Uvite, based on Android 14, released on 20 September 2023.
+The project continues active development, with releases expanding to Android 15 under the Vauxite series.

-In September 2015, PC Advisor called it the most famous ROM along with CyanogenMod, and The Economic Times called it the second-largest custom Android ROM in the world with over 200 000 users.
+In September 2015, PC Advisor or Tech Advisor called it one of the most famous ROMs alongside CyanogenMod, while The Economic Times named it the second-largest custom Android ROM globally with over 200 000 users.